 When to set the highest priority

 If you have an issue that is affecting business critical services and needs immediate attention from Google, choose "P1" as the priority.
 Explain to us in detail why you selected P1.
 Include a brief description of the impact this issue is having on your business.
 For example, you might consider a problem with a dev version to be P1, even if no end users are directly impacted, if it is blocking a critical security fix.

 When a case is set as P1, an on duty Support team member will be immediately alerted to find the right expert to exclusively work on the issue.
 You will receive a quick initial response.
 After that, you will receive regular updates.

 We appreciate detailed comments supporting the chosen prioritization level because it helps us respond appropriately.

 Issue priority levels have predefined response times defined in the Google Cloud Platform Technical Support Services Guidelines.
 If you need a response by a specific time, let us know in your report description.
 If a P1 issue needs to be handled around the clock, you can request "follow the sun" service.
 These cases are re-assigned several times per day to an active Customer Care specialist.

-When circumstances change, you might need to escalate the issue to give it more prompt attention.
+When circumstances change, you might need to escalate an issue.
 Good reasons for escalation are:

 - Increase in business impact.

-For information about how to escalate a case and what happens when you escalate a case, see Escalate a case.
+For information about how to escalate a case, see Escalate a case.

 Route cases to the required time zone

 Because of the factors on which Customer Care

-is based, your support case might be assigned to a support engineer who works
+support case might be assigned to a Customer Care specialist who works

 outside your business hours.
 It's also possible that you would want to engage